Russian River RV Campground has 125 sites with 30amp service and water only. No full hookups.

 Non Members: Goto https://rvonthego.com or call 1-888-481-6348

-We stayed at Russian River RV Campground March 2-9 2020.
+We stayed at Russian River RV Campground from March 2-9 2020.
 This is an older NACO park that is now a Thousand Trails.
 It is a really nice clean park for its age.
 The friendly staff keeps the park in good shape.
-Some sites are a bit too small for the large modern RV’s of today.
-A few sites are at weird angles and some built on a slope where you’d could end up going down the hill when you walk out your door.
+Some sites are a bit too small for the large modern RVs of today.
+A few sites are at weird angles and some are built on a slope where you’d end up going down the hill when you walk out your door.

-We had our choice of a few sites they were big enough for our 38′ motorhome.
+We had our choice of a few sites that were big enough for our 38′ motorhome.
 The site we got was level and plenty long for our coach and toad.
 The Russian River looks inviting and we would definitely have gone for a dip if the weather was warmer.
 There are no full-hookup sites in this park and sites only have 30 amp service.
 The park has propane for purchase.

 One area of concern for us when we started walking the trails, there is a lot of poison oak around.
 We decided to not walk our dogs on the trails for this reason.